 - Roland GR-20

-Member of the British Musicians' Union as well as PRS, MCPS, the Royal Society of Musicians of Great Britain and the Australian MEAA.
+Member of the British Musicians' Union as well as APRA, MCPS, the Royal Society of Musicians of Great Britain and the Australian MEAA.

 Thinking about our world

 Too Late (3AM) Track number: 1 Year: 2016 Album: Travelling Hopefully Genre: Progressive

 Too Late (3am) is my second solo single release and is a dark and moody look and getting out of a tight spot, but with a hopeful outcome...
 Brian is an Australian musician who relocated to the UK in the early 80's and is now based back in Melbourne.
 A guitarist, vocalist, bandleader, arranger, composer, producer and award winning song writer - Brian has a formidable array of skills and experience.
 He is just as at home on a big festival stage in outback Western Australia as an indie live music club in the heart of London.
 Specialising in edgy roots music, previous work has received comments such as "... aggressive, top notch fiddling set off by periodic guitar explosions." - Tom Nelligan, Dirty Linen Magazine (USA), "Just when it seemed as if newer electric roots bands were getting thinner on the ground - Very welcome and very good." - fROOTS Magazine (UK) and Steve Barnes Fairbridge Festival Artistic Director (Australia) - "... a rocking band - I was delighted with the audience response."